biocore-ntnu/kerneltree/README.md

 C based intervaltrees took 03 minutes and 59 seconds to build the tree using the helper function build.
 ```

+## Immediate TODO

+* Add to PyPI
+* Continuous integration
+* Make the intervaltree objects more robust by providing error messages for wrong usage.
+* Have C function that parses bed file and builds tree at the same time, so that the IO and CPU operations are interleaved.

 ## Future work

 I would like to make the intervaltrees pickleable.
+However, this would require storing the nodes in preorder and building the tree when deserializing, so it will require me to write a bit of C, so it is not on my immediate todo.
+If I release a second paper on pyranges, this would be a nice addition as it would allow building the GRanges objects in parallel.

 <!-- This might be a solution: [Pickle Cython Class with C pointers](https://stackoverflow.com/a/36309509/992687) -->

 There is nothing preventing the interval tree from taking arbitrary Python objects (or rather pointers to PyObjects on the heap), but as I am rather busy and do not need it I am not going to implement it anytime soon.
 I would not mind maintaing such a feature if you make a PR.
-Remember to lower the refcount on dealloc though.

 ## See also